devopsmails/devops/scripting/scripting.md

 What is scripting?

-One or more shell or linux CLI commands written in order to achieve the expected results.
+One or more shell or linux CLI commands written in order to achieve the expected results or to automate.
+Helps to perform repetative tasks.

 Types of scripting: